HackSoc/constitution/Constitution.md

     2. If one member of a jointly elected committee position resigns or is dismissed from their role, an EGM (as per 10.6) shall be held to elect a replacement for the committee position.
 The remaining member may continue their duties if necessary until the by-election, at which point they must stand for reelection if they wish to continue.
     3. In committee-only votes, the members which hold a joint position shall only have one collective vote.
     4. If there is an irreconcilable disagreement between members holding a joint position in regards to a major decision related to their role, there shall be a committee vote in the next committee meeting.
 All present members shall be allowed to cast a vote on what action shall be taken in order to solve the disagreement and decide on the action to be taken.
+8. Before taking office, Society Committee members must sign a public declaration agreeing to abide by, enforce and operate in accordance with this Constitution, YUSU's Constitution, YUSU's Policies and guidelines in the Resource Hub.

 ## 11. Society Complaints Procedure